-(Formerly known as: Art History and Appreciation) (Same as: Humanities G110)
+(Formerly known as: Art History and Appreciation)

 This is a survey of the history of art beginning with the Italian Renaissance and concluding with modern art.
 Painting, sculpture, and architecture are studied as an integral part of cultural patterns and developments.
 Illustrated lectures, reading, and field trips to current exhibitions.
 Study assignments involve at least one visit to a major art museum.
 Lecture.
-Optional pass/no pass or grade.
-UC Credit Limitations: Maximum credit of one course for Art G106 and Art G106H.
+Optional pass/no pass grade.
+UC Credit Limitations: Maximum credit of one course for Art 106 and Art 106H.
 Transferable to CSU; UC.
-(CAN ART 4) (ART G105 + G106 = CAN ART SEQ A)